ballerina-platform/ballerina-dev-website/swan-lake/learn/quick-tour.md

 ## Installing Ballerina

-1. [Download](/downloads) Ballerina based on the Operating System you are using.
+1. [Download](/downloads) Ballerina based on the operating system you are using.
 1. [Install](/swan-lake/learn/installing-ballerina) Ballerina.
 1. Set up [Visual Studio Code](/swan-lake/learn/tools-ides/vscode-plugin) for Ballerina.